vlourme/vintedpy/README.md

 I decided to open-source by Vinted alerting bot.
 This bot will inform you via Discord message when new articles that correspond to your criteria are posted on Vinted.

+## Changelog

+### 09/05/2023 — Bug fixes / Important notice

+I haven't updated this bot for like a year.
+This bot is now back working with following changes:

+- Fixed major bug due to Lightbulb change in the way of making embedded messages
+- Tokens are now fetched via iOS client instead of web session
+- Added an interval parameter in the environments
+- Removed tenacity and retrying decorators, this may create an infinite loop.

 ## How it works?

 Once installed, your Discord server will have 3 new commands registered: